ml-wolf/66daysofdata/README.md

 Day 8: Today I reviewed CSS parsers before my friend woke up.

 Day 9: After a five-hours trainride back to Muenster I did a small section on CSS IDs and classes.

+Day 10: During my dayshift I didn't get alot of learning done, but manageged to do a small section on  CCS combinators + > ~ and space.